Sepinm/apk-noob/README.md

 ## What
 - A very simple shell script.
 - Simplifies APK CLI-usage for new users.
-- Please refer to official documentation and help [apk --help] should you wish to have deeper understanding of APK.
+- Please refer to official documentation and help <code>apk --help</code> should you wish to have deeper understanding of APK.

 ## Why
 - Thought to brush up my shell scripting skills for the heck of it.